Quantumminded/my-portfolio/README.md

 The website has the following features:

-- Clean and visually appealing design.
+- Clean and visually appealing design
-- Streamlined and efficient experience for showcasing skills and projects.
+- Streamlined and efficient experience for showcasing skills and projects
-- Personalized graphics and design elements.
+- Personalized graphics and design elements
-- Utilizes the power of Tailwind for a seamless and interactive experience.
+- Utilizes the power of Tailwind for a seamless and interactive experience

 ## Installation